 Is your child a fussy eater?
 Does this cause you a lot of stress at mealtimes?
 You are not alone!

-Feeding children can feel like a struggle at times.
-However, a helpful concept to consider is ‘parents provide, children decide’, where your job is to provide the healthy food, and it’s your child’s job to decide what and how much to eat.
+Feeding children doesn’t have to be a struggle.
+Try to remember ‘Parents Provide, Children Decide’.
+Your job is to provide the healthy food, and it’s your child’s job to decide what and how much to eat.
 At the same time as helping children develop good eating habits for life, ‘Parents Provide, Children Decide’ allows parents to relax and to trust in their children’s appetite.

 What works is taking the pressure off and trusting your child’s appetite.
 This will also help your stress levels – imagine just serving the food and knowing your job is done.
-So be a good role model, relax and enjoy your food and your child assumes “someday I will eat that too”.
+Be a good role model, relax and enjoy your food and your child will assume “someday I will eat that too”.